Novartis/UNIQUE/docs/source/installation.md

 # Use `pip install -e .[dev]` to also install optional dependencies
 ```

-In this way, you will have access to the `UNIQUE` codebase and be able to make local modifications to the source code, within the `.conda/unique` environment that contains all the required dependencies.
+In this way, you will have access to the `UNIQUE` codebase and be able to make local modifications to the source code, within the `./.conda/unique` local environment that contains all the required dependencies.

 Additionally, if you use Jupyter Notebooks, the `unique` kernel will be available in the "Select kernel" menu of the JupyterLab/JupyterNotebook UI.